nic-gibson/xproc-tools/README.md

 </document>
 ```

-then the result of loading it would be:
+then the result of loading it would be —

 ```xml
 <document xmlns="http://example.com" xml:id="abc"